healsdata/jon.camp/content/bliki/etc/recommended-books.md

 **_His Majesty's Dragon_ by Naomi Novik**

 Naval dragons during the Napoleonic Wars.

-What else do you need to know?
+**_Foundryside_ by Robert Jackson Bennett**

+A cyberpunk book but in a fantasy setting.